Are We Asking the Right Questions?: Designing for Community Stakeholders' Interactions with AI in Policing: ESTIMATING THE NUMBER OF HOTSPOTS

 \section{ESTIMATING THE NUMBER OF HOTSPOTS}

 Fig \ref{descHotspots} shows the distributions of minimum and maximum hotspots grouped by background.
 For our statistical analysis, we compared user-selected values to actual values for each map type (the solid line represents actual values).
-We conducted this analysis to ascertain whether people from different backgrounds tend to over or under-estimate hotspots.
+We conducted this analysis to ascertain whether people from different backgrounds tend to over or under-estimate hotspots on the crime maps.

 On average, members of Group 1 (i.e., community members) estimated minimum hotspots to be an average of 8.82, and maximum hotspots to be 13.61 more than the actual value.
 This is significantly lower than the averages of Groups 2 (i.e., technical participants) and Group 3 (i.e., LEAs), who estimated minimum hotspots to be greater by 15.6 and 13.43 respectively, and maximum hotspots by 21.17 and 18.29 greater than the actual value.
 Thus, our first takeaway from these results is that, on average, all three groups of participants overestimated hotspots from maps of varying complexities but rather counter-intuitively, community members overestimated hotspots to a much lower degree than LEAs.
 This has several important implications for the interpretation of algorithmic crime mapping that we discuss in Section 4.2.1.